Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: Experiment Results

-Intention prediction is widely studied in human-robot collaboration (HRC).
-The model outputs an intention label given the observed trajectory.
-We use parts of the dataset from \cite{9281312}.
-The FCNN is trained using the first two trials of human subject 1 doing task 1 and tested using the third trial.
-The input to the FCNN is the previous 10-step (0.3s) historical trajectories for both right and left wrists and the output is a class label: assembling, retrieving, reaching, and abnormal. \Cref{fig:traj_expand} shows the adversarial wrist trajectories being added to the dataset by IADA.
-The model validation accuracy is shown in \cref{Intentiontable}.
-We can see that the accuracy for regular and COAP increase initially.
-But soon the accuracy starts to drop in regular training due to the overfitting while COAP stays constant.
-On the other hand, by using expert knowledge and iterative expansion, IADA is able to continuously improve the model accuracy.
+The model validation accuracy is shown in \cref{Intentiontable1}.
+We can see that the accuracy for REG and COAP increases initially.
+But soon the performance starts to drop in REG due to the overfitting while COAP reaches a steady state.
+On the other hand, by using expert knowledge and iterative expansion, IADA is able to continuously expand the data input space and improve the model accuracy.
+As we further increase the training epochs, we expect the prediction accuracy of the model learned by IADA will further increase.
+More detailed visualizations are included in the supplementary.